mechmerlin/qmk_setup/qmk_git.md

 #### Configuring a remote

-To keep your fork synced up with qmk_firmware, do the following
+To keep your branch synced up with qmk_firmware, do the following

 ```
 git remote add upstream https://github.com/qmk/qmk_firmware.git